Understanding Clinical Trials

 The Phase 0 study is a relatively new designation.
 They are exploratory in nature and involve very limited human exposure to the drug.
 They are also known as human microdosing studies, with a goal of speeding up the process of development for promising drugs by examining the pharmacokinetics of the drug in a very small number of patients (10-15).

-Phase 1 studies are usually conducted with a small group of healthy volunteers (usually between 20-100 people) and examine safety of the drug.
+Phase 1 studies are usually conducted with a small group of healthy volunteers (usually between 20-100 people) and examine the safety of the drug.
 The goal is to evaluate the drug’s most frequent and serious adverse events.
 Often times a secondary goal will be to look at how the body processes the drug (metabolism and secretion).

 Phase 2 studies gather preliminary data on the efficacy of a drug in people who have a certain disease or condition, and these studies include a larger number of patients (typically 100-300).
 Study participants receiving the drug may be compared with similar participants receiving a different treatment, which is usually an inactive substance (called a placebo) or a different drug.
 The safety of the new drug continues to be examined.

-Phase 3 studies gather more information about safety and effectiveness of a drug.
-Phase 3 studies include a much larger group of participants (often 1000-2000), with the goal of definitively assessing how efficacious a treatment is.
-It is typical for there be at least two successful Phase 3 trials that demonstrate the safety and efficacy of a drug to gain approval from the FDA.
+Phase 3 studies gather more information about the safety and effectiveness of a drug.
+Phase 3 studies include a much larger group of participants (often 1000-2000), with the goal of definitively assessing how efficacious treatment is.
+It is typical for there to be at least two successful Phase 3 trials that demonstrate the safety and efficacy of a drug to gain approval from the FDA.